 Need more inspiration to check out Little Pine?
 The vegan eatery donates 100 percent of its profits to animal-rights organizations, which take direct action to protect farm animals and pass legislation for the humane treatment of animals.
 The restaurant also offers mac and cheese burgers and mac and cheese pizza, so the whole family can get cheesy in any way they’d like.

-Build Your Own Macaroni and Cheese in
+The Best Macaroni and Cheese in San Diego